 It took four months for our possessions to reach us in America.
 They rattled along the road by truck before being transferred to a container and riding the high seas.
 They passed through the port of New York City and then arrived at our rental apartment.

 Being in your own bed always makes you feel more at ease.
 Yet, even with all my worldly belongings, my new location felt foreign.

-Many of our possessions stayed packed in boxes, heaved into the loft, or stacked in the basement as we moved from one rental residence to another.
+Many of our possessions stayed packed in boxes; heaved into the loft, or stacked in the basement as we moved from one rental residence to another.
 They stood ignored and forgotten as we invested in more important and valuable assets – our own family of a daughter and twin sons.

 So, in my pondering I’ve discovered I want family and friends to fill my life.

-With the ocean like a barrier between us, I’ve learned to not let our differences be the same.
+With the ocean like a barrier between us, I’ve learned to not let our differences do the same.
 Instead, I practice letting go of the things that niggle so I can make the most of the moments we are together.